-- Will be effectively supported to thrive at work and will have a more equitable experience. - Will have access to new and exciting roles and career prospects, with opportunities no longer limited to a single organisation. - Will have expanded opportunities both clinical and non-clinical colleagues to lead and participate in the delivery of research, innovation and education. - Will be part of a more sustainable and resilient workforce, able to meet future demands for our clinical services. - Will be part of a Group with a more prominent profile; celebrating the successes of our people to ensure that they receive the recognition they deserve.
+- . . - Will have access to new and exciting roles and career prospects, with opportunities no longer limited to a single organisation. - Will have expanded opportunities both clinical and non-clinical colleagues to lead and participate in the delivery of research, innovation and education. - Will be part of a more sustainable and resilient workforce, able to meet future demands for our clinical services. - Will be part of a Group with a more prominent profile; celebrating the successes of our people to ensure that they receive the recognition they deserve.